awsdocs/amazon-fsx-windows-user-guide/doc_source/high-availability-multiAZ.md

 + The preferred file server becomes unavailable\.
 + The preferred file server undergoes planned maintenance\.

 When failing over from one file server to another, the new active file server automatically begins serving all file system read and write requests\.
 When the resources in the preferred subnet are available, Amazon FSx automatically fails back to the preferred file server in the preferred subnet\.
 A failover typically completes in less than 30 seconds from the detection of the failure on the active file server to the promotion of the standby file server to active status\.
 Failback to the original Multi\-AZ configuration also completes in less than 30 seconds, and only occurs once the file server in the preferred subnet is fully recovered\.

-During this 30\-second period, I/O may be paused\.
+During the brief period in which your file system is failing over and failing back, I/O may be paused and Amazon CloudWatch metrics may be temporarily unavailable\.

 ### Failover experience on Windows clients<a name="windows-failover"></a>